Bell's mania: Differential diagnosis

 Upon acute onset of the symptoms, an instant investigation for a toxic or systemic cause is undertaken.
 Prominence of thought disorder, grandiosity and delusional ideation, and catatonic signs indicates the diagnosis of acute schizophrenia, bipolar disorder and catatonia respectively.
 Diagnostic complications arise as these signs are also often the notable feature of Bell's mania.
 With the cause undetermined, Bell's mania diagnosis is usually justified with the presence of both mania and delirium regardless of the catatonic symptoms.

-Distinguishing between Bell's mania and catatonia
+Distinguishing from catatonia

 Bell's mania and catatonia are regarded as "overlapping syndromes", making differential diagnosis essential when catatonic signs are observed.
 Thus, researchers must distinguish between excited catatonia and Bell's mania, and among malignant catatonia, excited catatonia, and neuroleptic malignant syndrome (NMS).
 When catatonic features are prominent, it is diagnosed as excited catatonia and when absent or subtle, it is identified as Bell's mania.
 Alternatively, the presence of delirium is recognized as the discerning factor.
 A difference between the two is that catatonia is viewed from a movement aspect, whereas delirium from consciousness.

 Nevertheless, a formal set of diagnostic criteria is required to distinguish between Bell's mania and catatonia.
 Failure to diagnose Bell's mania appearing as catatonia could lead to deleterious consequences and, in worse cases, death.